0t4vi0-4ugust0/0t4vi0-4ugust0/README.md

 - 🌱 I’m currently learning ASD in FATEC Zona Leste - Brazil, SP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me otavio.oliveira65@hotmail.com | luuppuu - Discord
-- ⚡ Fun fact: I like sports aswell like Volley